msirghi/notepad/README.md

 - different shorcuts(see "Help" in application);
 - letter/word counter;

-Nightmode, as well as other features, will be added in the future updates.
+Nightmode, as well as other features, hopefully will be added in the future updates.